fakeharxy/CV/README.md

 ## Paul Harker

 Technical Writer and part-time coder.
-Seven years experience writing customer-facing software documentation and developer-facing API and integration guides, and now about a year coding in Ruby, Javascript, HTML and CSS.
+Seven years experience writing customer-facing software documentation and developer-facing API and integration guides, and now about a year coding in Ruby, Rails, Javascript, HTML and CSS.

+## Achievements

+- Created, from scratch, many help systems using a variety of Technical Writing packages.
+- Been part of teams that have completely redesigned existing help systems to focus on user-engagement, multiple outputs or converting to DITA methodologies.
+- Completed [Makers Academy](www.makersacademy.com), an intensive 12 week coding course that allows people without a coding background get to the stage where they can test-drive the development of web apps.

 ## Skills